alimohebbi/test-reuse-study/semantic_matching_evaluator/evaluator/README.md

+# Semantic Matching Evaluator

-This artifact evaluates different configurations of semantic matching in isolation from test reuse.
+This artifact evaluates different semantic matching configurations of semantic matching in isolation.
-Configurations include those which are used by three stat-of-art approaches (ATM, Craftdroid, Adapatdroid) as well as new configurations introduced by this study.
+Configurations include those that are used by the three stat-of-art test reuse approaches (ATM, Craftdroid, Adapatdroid) as well as new configurations introduced in this study.
-There are 253 configurations in total.
+In total there are 337 configurations.
 Each configuration is evaluated by two metrics: MRR and Top1.

 **Input:**
 - Descriptors of source events: `events/src_events`
 - Descriptors of target events: `events/target_events`
-- Mapping of correct matching: `events/index_map.csv`
+- Mapping of correct matches between source to target events: `events/index_map.csv`

 **Output:**
 - Result of semantic matching in isolation `results.csv`
-- Similarity score of each candidate grouped by semantic matching configuration: `sim_scores`
+- Similarity score of each candidate grouped by semantic matching configurations: `sim_scores`

-> Note: You need 20 GB RAM to use FAST embedding approach with the standard train set
+> Note: FAST embedding approach requires 20 GB RAM in case of the standard train set

 ### Python Packages
 1. Activate the virtual environment